 Ferrari’s Formula 1 racing team is called Scuderia Ferrari, with Scuderia translating from Italian as “stable.”
-There’s an obvious connection between this and the carmaker’s iconic Prancing Horse logo.
-Scuderia Ferrari is also one of the most storied racing teams in the world, with over 90 years of history.
+There’s an obvious connection between this and the carmaker’s unmistakable Prancing Horse logo.
+Scuderia Ferrari is one of the most storied racing teams in the world, with over 90 years of history.

 One of the most famous logos in the world, Ferrari’s distinctive Prancing Horse can trace its origins back to 1692, when the Royal Piedmont Regiment was founded by the Duke of Savoy, Vittorio Amadeo II.
 Over time, the regiment adopted a stallion as its insignia to go with fire-red lapels and cuffs on their uniforms.
 Much later, during World War I, Francesco Baracca called back to the regiment with a stallion painted on the fuselage of his biplane.
 In the 1923 Circuito automobilistico del Savio (Savio Racing Car Circuit) in Ravenna, Enrico and Paolina Baracca entrusted the now-iconic symbol to the winner of the race: none other than Enzo Ferrari himself!